JohnPWSharp/20777A---Implementing-Microsoft-Azure-Cosmos-DB-Solutions/Instructions/20777A_MOD01_DEMO.md

     ```SQL
     SELECT * FROM Employees e
     ```
-3. On the Query 1 tab, click Execute Query.
+3. On the Query 1 tab, click **Execute Query**.

-> Note: there are two results that are returned as a JSON document.
+    > **Note:** there are two results that are returned as a JSON document.
     > Explain the structure of the JSON document, highlighting the extra
     > system properties that are added by Cosmos DB.

 4. In the **SQL API** pane, click **New SQL Query**.
 5. On the **Query 2** tab, replace the following text: